Trustworthy computing – data sovereignty while connected

 have security and privacy concerns regarding the Internet of Things

 These breakthroughs rely on end-to-end data protection that keeps data safe from unauthorized access throughout the whole data life cycle – in transit, at rest and in use.
-The underlying cryptographic techniques are called secure multiparty computation and homomorphic encryption.
-Both have a long history in the academic world, but until recently their limited efficiency has prevented industrial adoption.
+The underlying cryptographic techniques are called secure multiparty computation (MPC) and homomorphic encryption.
+Both have a long history in the academic world, but until recently their limited efficiency has largely prevented industrial application.

 Today, performance is no longer the major inhibitor for real-world use.
-For that reason, our research at the intersection of cryptography and distributed systems focuses on removing other industrialization barriers to enable truly usable, scalable, and dependable solutions that are ready for prime time in highly demanding application domains such as automotive.
+For that reason, our research at the intersection of cryptography and distributed systems now focuses on removing other barriers to industrial application.
+In this way we want to create truly practicable, scalable, and dependable solutions that are ready to prove their mettle in highly demanding application domains such as the automotive industry.

 The Bosch IoT Principles enshrine our commitment to high ethical standards where our customers’ data is concerned.
-Data sovereignty is a key tool to living up to this standard while offering cutting-edge, data-driven solutions that are competitive in a connected world.
+Data sovereignty is a key tool for fulfilling this obligation while offering cutting-edge, data-driven solutions that are competitive in a connected world.